opea-project/docs/examples/ChatQnA/ChatQnA_Guide.rst

 Set up the Prometheus server:

 1. Download Prometheus:
-   Download the Prometheus v2.52.0 from the official youbsite, and extract the files:
+   Download the Prometheus v2.52.0 from the official site, and extract the files:

 .. code-block:: bash